 - Type of final approach, CDFA vs non-CDFA;

-- Pilot action required in case of missed approach (without specific action, the GNS 430-GNS 530 will not sequence the missed approach fixes);
+- Pilot action required in case of missed approach (without specific action, some GPS will not sequence the missed approach fixes);

 - The pitfalls of overlay approaches;

-All these points, and others, can be discussed in a 3-hour briefing (with PPS-like slides) and 2 hours on simulator (see precision of the simulator).
+All these points, and others, can be discussed in a 3-hour briefing (with PPS-like slides) and 2 hours in the simulator (see precision of the simulator).

-The simulator training can be supplemented or replaced by a flight on your own aircraft with the avionics to which you are accustomed.
+The simulator training can be supplemented or replaced by a flight on your own aircraft with the avionics to which you are familiar with.

-If you are not familiar with the GPS approach or if the acronyms like LNAV, VNAV, LPV, BARO, FPA, CFDA, RAIM are unclear, then this training is essential for the safety.
+If you are not familiar with the RNP-GNSS approach or if the acronyms like LNAV, VNAV, LPV, BARO, FPA, CDFA, RAIM are unclear, then this training is essential for your safety.